WorkingMediumChina

 Is the Chinese Shar-Pei good for first-time owners?

-Chinese Shar-Pei is usually better for owners who are already comfortable with training, routine, and breed-specific management.
-A first-time owner can succeed with the Chinese Shar-Pei, but should get support early and be realistic about daily needs.
+It is usually better for owners who already understand independent, guarding-inclined dogs.
+A first-time owner can succeed with mentoring, but should be realistic about socialization, skin care, and firm routines.

 How much exercise does the Chinese Shar-Pei need?